maliangzhibi/MixformerV2-onnx/README.md

 # 1. How to build and run it?
-Prerequisites: First, download the source code of [onnx](https://github.com/microsoft/onnxruntime) and compile it.
+Prerequisites: First, download the source code of [onnx v1.10](https://github.com/microsoft/onnxruntime) and compile it.
 For details, see lite.ai.toolkit.
-Put the header file into the onnxruntime folder and put the compiled .so file into the lib folder.
+Geting the header file and putting into the onnxruntime folder, the compiled .so file should put into the lib folder.
 The above two folders are located in Mixformerv2-onnx.
 However, the above steps are not required for tensorRT inference, you only need to configure TensorRT.
 ## modify your own CMakeList.txt
 modify onnx path as yours